 Push the centre and spacer tubes onto the bottom case and fix them with the wing screws.
-Now push the boom through the joint and fix it temporarily with the wing screw.
 We will make the final settings later on.

-You mount the straight cymbal stand in a similar way to the boom one.
-In this case, however, the cymbal is directly on the retractable spacer tube.
+The cymbal holder is directly on the retractable spacer tube.
 You attach the cymbals in exactly the same way as with the hi-hat-stand after positioning.